Summary: This section contains 4 different reproductions of the dance of death painting in St. Mary's Church in Lübeck.

 Lübeck's dance of death has been reproduced in watercolours, copperplates, lithographs, photographs, and tin figurines and I wouldn't be surprised if - one day - the burghers of Lübeck made figurines out of Niederegger-marzipan.(1)

-This page presents 4 different depictions of the painting.
+This section presents several different depictions of the painting.

-The first person to reproduce the painting was the vicar Ludewig Suhl who painted
+The first person to reproduce the painting was the vicar and juror Ludewig Suhl who painted

 Robert Geißler was the first to make a colour reproduction of the painting - in 1868 -